Dominique de Villepin: République Solidaire and presidential run

 In 2010, Villepin quit the UMP and set up a new party, République Solidaire, with the aim of running for president in the 2012 elections.
 He advocated the rewithdrawal of France from the NATO integrated military command.
 However, he failed to secure the 500 necessary "parrainages" endorsements from elected officials in the preliminaries to the presidential race, and his candidacy did not proceed.

 In 2016, the French investigating judge Sabine Kheris requested that a case be referred to the Court of Justice of the Republic.
 Three former ministers, Dominique de Villepin, Michel Barnier and Michèle Alliot-Marie, were suspected of having allowed the exfiltration of the mercenaries responsible for the attack on the Bouaké camp in 2004, killing nine French soldiers.
 The operation was allegedly intended to justify a response operation against the Laurent Gbagbo government in the context of the 2004 crisis in Ivory Coast.

 2017 presidential election

 In the 2017 presidential election, De Villepin endorsed centrist Emmanuel Macron before the first round and not fellow right-winger François Fillon, candidate of The Republicans.

 Art gallery

 In March 2020, Dominique de Villepin opened a commercial gallery in Hong Kong together with his son, Arthur de Villepin.
 The gallery is located on Hollywood Road in Central, and opened with an inaugural exhibition of work by the Chinese painter Zao Wou-ki.

+2024 legislative election

+In the wake of the dissolution of the National Assembly by Emmanuel Macron, de Villepin, architect of the 1997 dissolution, lamented his decision to seek new elections, and said that his second quinquennat merely "float[ed in the] absence of clear ideas," but nonetheless called for a moderate coalition.
+Distancing himself from Éric Ciotti and his decision to cooperate with the far-right, while de Villepin did not explicitly specify he would vote for the New Popular Front over the National Rally, he did say that "I consider that priority must be given to the struggle against the National Rally[, ] the real threat to our country."

+Humanist France

+De Villepin launched a new political party on 24 June 2025 called Humanist France.
+He said in an interview with Le Parisien that too many French political parties were populist, one-upping each other, and stigmatising.
+He wanted France to move away from polarising identity politics.
+He opened his party up to any political view in order to bring citizens together to "defend social justice and the republican order".
+He said voters deserve choice, and not be stuck "between the radicalism of the LFI and the RN".
+He lamented the state of the world as more dangerous "without rules, without international law, where the law of the jungle, the law of the strongest prevails."
+Polling shows him to be one of the most popular politicians in France.
+A BVA poll indicated that he was pulling most of his support from La France Insoumise.
+However, other polling puts him far down in preferences.